flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Show Timestamps on Log?
 """""""""""""""""""""""""

-Enable this preference to show Date Time for each entry on the Log Screen
+Enable this preference to show Date Time for each entry on the *Log Screen*.